Unit 1.1 - Introduction

 To use that project, you can use the following commands from inside that folder using the terminal:

-: Builds the project, flashes it to the device and listens for any logs which it will display in the terminal.
-(This uses theprobe-rs run
+cargo build: Builds the projectcargo run: Builds the project, flashes it to the device and listens for any logs which it will display in the terminal.
+(This uses theprobe-rs runtool)

 Some pointers to help you get started